-Moreover, high-quality printed products are actually longer lasting compared to digital.
+Moreover, high-quality printed products are actually longer-lasting compared to digital.
 Just ask yourself; how long before your hard drive, USB, or file sharing site becomes obsolete, closes down, or starts charging you for its service?
 On the other hand, I still have photos of my ancestors who crossed the Atlantic from Poland to America; photos taken in the 19th century!

 In an indirect, round-about way this takes me perfectly to my final important fact about pictures – tangible photos – they authenticate.
-As the old adage goes seeing is believing; and pictures are the present’s eyes in the past.
+As the old adage goes "seeing is believing"; and pictures are the present’s eyes in the past.
 I believe it goes without saying that most – if not of all us- have family, friends, moments, and/or experiences from the past we would love to pass on to our children.
 Pictures are the perfect medium for this educational experience.
 Sharing a story about a grandparent is wonderful, but seeing that picture of them makes the engagement much more profound.

 Take myself as an example, to get a little personal again; I was born after my grandfathers had past, but I was always told wonderful stories of them.
-Yet, for both what I remember above any story – even if told numerous times- is their respective pictures.
+Yet, for both what I remember above any story – even if told it numerous times- is their respective pictures.

-My mother always had a picture of her father around and I always had a feeling of pride when I looked at that distinguished black and white.
-As for my father’s father not many pictures were taken of him and it wasn’t until much later in my life when I recall seeing a picture of him.
+My mother always had a picture of her father on display and I always had a feeling of pride when I looked at that distinguished black and white.
+As for my father’s father, not many pictures were taken of him and it wasn’t until much later in my life when I recall seeing a picture of him.
 After many years of hearing many wonderful stories, and looking up to him though never really knowing him, it was that moment – when I was a late teen- of seeing his picture, an elegant wedding photo, that had a wonderfully profound effect on me.
 A man, whom I had never met, but was still someone I admired, looked up to, was named after - I finally saw.
 I finally met.
 My family in that moment even commented on how we looked so much alike.
-Don’t get me wrong stories - words- are fantastic forms of remembrance, but as the other adage goes: a photograph is proof.
+Don’t get me wrong stories - words- are fantastic forms of remembrance, but as the other adage goes: "a photograph is proof."

 As we see pictures remain as essential as they’ve ever been.
 They allow us to not only freeze the precious moments, but also preserve them in time to last generations.
 Remember, though, to achieve that longevity it is important to print your photos and use a trusted, high-quality product.
 With such your photos – your memories, will be given life; will be easily shared, and will last generations; after all, that’s what it’s all about.

 I leave with a bonus reason why pictures – especially printed pictures, are import: expression.
 Photographs of people are all about capturing the subject’s expression and emotion in a moment in time.
-Even further the steps a professional takes to acquire the image and what he/she does after attaining it all account for the way they express themselves and choose to represent their subject.
+Even further, the steps a professional takes to acquire the image and what he/she does after attaining it all account for the way they express themselves and choose to represent their subject.

 Photography is truly an artform in every sense of the word and pictures are it’s medium.
-Remember that a photographer produces photos – not images.
+Remember; a photographer produces photos – not images.
 For those professionals- do not put down your camera and print those files stored on a hard drive; for those aspiring or interested - pick up your camera and keep shooting.
 Capture, preserve, share, authenticate, express; your subject, yourself, your art.

-In the way a poem can not win a Noble prize if it never leaves the poet’s head, a picture can not exist; can not affect, if never taken.
-Yet, furthermore, a masterpiece can not be with the paint still on the pallet.
+In the way a poem cannot win a Noble prize if it never leaves the poet’s head, a picture cannot exist; cannot affect, if never taken.
+Yet, furthermore, a masterpiece cannot be with the paint still on the pallet.
 Have your pictures printed and watch them make a difference.